 A key output for each of the REDI3x3 funded projects is the production of a publishable working paper.
 The papers below are those published by the project, since its inception in the later half of 2012.

-A total of 78 papers have been commissioned to date, each scheduled for completion in the next 3 – 12 months.
+A total of 78 papers were commissioned, most of which are in the process of being finalised.
 These will be added to the list below, as they are completed.

 The Competition Act’s objectives encompass addressing anti-competitive conduct in the interests of broader based participation in the economy.
 This paper considers literature on competition and inclusive growth.
 The enforcement of the Act by the Competition Commission, Competition Tribunal and Competition Appeal Court is reviewed, with a particular focus on abuse of dominance.
 In particular, it analyses the standards applied by the Competition Tribunal and Competition Appeal Court in their rulings and the implications of the institutional structure and practices for hearings.
 The paper locates its assessment in the context of the challenges of developing a more inclusive South African economy.